The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-User-Mapping.md

 ### Mapping Syntax

 You can define custom mappings with a string templating syntax.
-Under the hood jwt-mapping and header-mapping use [stringtemplate4](https://github.com/antlr/stringtemplate4).
+Under the hood `jwtToken` mapping and `requestHeader` mapping use [stringtemplate4](https://github.com/antlr/stringtemplate4).
 But please be aware that complex mapping (conditionals and so on) are not tested yet.
 The available objects are `session` and `mappings` where the session object hold information about the user session and mappings contains all mappings from the user model.

 Examples:
 - Simple strings are interpreted as constants: `OWASP Application Gateway`-> "OWASP Application Gateway"